AndreAugusto11/cacti/packages/cactus-plugin-satp-hermes/src/main/go/generated/gateway-client/docs/OracleRegisterRequestOracleRegisterRequestParameter.md

 `func (o *OracleRegisterRequestOracleRegisterRequestParameter) HasWriteFunction() bool`

 HasWriteFunction returns a boolean if a field has been set.

+### GetTaskMode

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskMode() string`

+GetTaskMode returns the TaskMode field if non-nil, zero value otherwise.

+### GetTaskModeOk

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskModeOk() (*string, bool)`

+GetTaskModeOk returns a tuple with the TaskMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTaskMode

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetTaskMode(v string)`

+SetTaskMode sets TaskMode field to given value.

+### GetTaskInterval

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskInterval() int32`

+GetTaskInterval returns the TaskInterval field if non-nil, zero value otherwise.

+### GetTaskIntervalOk

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskIntervalOk() (*int32, bool)`

+GetTaskIntervalOk returns a tuple with the TaskInterval field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTaskInterval

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetTaskInterval(v int32)`

+SetTaskInterval sets TaskInterval field to given value.

+### HasTaskInterval

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) HasTaskInterval() bool`

+HasTaskInterval returns a boolean if a field has been set.

+### GetTaskType

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskType() string`

+GetTaskType returns the TaskType field if non-nil, zero value otherwise.

+### GetTaskTypeOk

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) GetTaskTypeOk() (*string, bool)`

+GetTaskTypeOk returns a tuple with the TaskType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTaskType

+`func (o *OracleRegisterRequestOracleRegisterRequestParameter) SetTaskType(v string)`

+SetTaskType sets TaskType field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)